ryanbarouki/two-thirds/README.md

 # TODO
 - Improve styling
+    - hide yesterday's scores under dropdown
 - make the guess input a slider?
+Not sure
 - make sure the guess is submitted successfully before displaying the countdown
-- check username is unique
+- add loading markers before data has been fetched
 - leaderboard page
 - host on netlify
 # Notes